npdata/Scikit-qfit/README.rst

  * scipy 0.13.3

 These python, numpy and scipy versions were available on the Ubuntu 14.04 Linux release at the time of testing.
-The package has been informally tested with python 3.4 successfully and am not aware of reason it should not with later releases of these packages.
+The package has been informally tested with python 3.4 successfully and I am not aware of reason it should not work with later releases of these packages.

 Note